Conjecturing-Based Discovery of Patterns in Data: Additional Computational Experiments

 In this section, we compare the ability of \textsc{Conjecturing} to recover equations from datasets used by \cite{UdrescuTegmark20} with their algorithm \textsc{AI Feynman}.
 We then apply the implementation of \textsc{AI Feynman} to the gravity and real estate datasets described in Section \ref{motivation}.
 We note that the primary goal of \textsc{Conjecturing} is for discovery of nonlinear and boolean relationships while the primary goal of \textsc{AI Feynman} is recovery of equations.

 {\bf Performance on Feynman Equations.} We apply \textsc{Conjecturing} to the first 10 equations listed in Table 4 of \citep{UdrescuTegmark20} to draw comparisons based on solution time and noise tolerance.
 We used the data published by the authors here: \url{https://space.mit.edu/home/tegmark/aifeynman.html}.
 As in \citep{UdrescuTegmark20}, for each instance we apply \textsc{Conjecturing} with three subsets of operators in turn: $\{+, -, \times, \div, +1, -1, ^2, \sqrt{}\}$, $\{+, -, \times, \div, +1, -1, ^2, \sqrt{}, \sin, \cos, \ln, ^{-1}, e^{}\}$, $\{+, -, \times, \div, +1, -1, ^2, \sqrt{}, \sin, \cos, \ln, ^{-1}, e^{}, |\cdot|, \sin^{-1}, \tan^{-1}\}$.
 For instances where an equation includes the constant $\pi$, we include $\pi$ as a constant invariant.
-For each instance, we use the first 10 samples in each dataset and run \textsc{Conjecturing} for 10, 100, and 1,000 seconds.
+For each instance, we use the first 10 samples in each dataset and run \textsc{Conjecturing} for {7,200} seconds { which is the same time limit used for \textsc{AI Feynman} and \textsc{Eureqa} reported in \citep{UdrescuTegmark20}}.
 We also run \textsc{Conjecturing} for the noise tolerance of and time required by \textsc{AI Feynman} to recover the equations as reported in Table 4 of \citep{UdrescuTegmark20}.

-Tables \ref{aif} and \ref{aif2} contain the results of applying \textsc{Conjecturing} to the datasets. \textsc{Conjecturing} produces bounds that match the equation for four of the ten instances. \textsc{Conjecturing} finds a match for all equations with complexity 10 or less and is unable to find a match for equations with higher complexity. \citet{UdrescuTegmark20} report that \textsc{AI Feynman} resolves all of the equations while \textsc{Eureqa} \citep{SchmLips09} resolves four of the ten equations, three of which are different from those found by \textsc{Conjecturing}.
-These results indicate that \textsc{Conjecturing} is well suited for recovering equations of complexity 10 or less within 1,000 seconds and sometimes within much shorter times.
+Tables \ref{aif} and \ref{aif2} contain the results of applying \textsc{Conjecturing} to the datasets. \textsc{Conjecturing} produces bounds that match the equation for five of the ten instances. \textsc{Conjecturing} finds a match for all equations with complexity 10 or less, {matches one equation with complexity 11,} and is unable to find a match for equations with higher complexity. \citet{UdrescuTegmark20} report that \textsc{AI Feynman} resolves all of the equations while \textsc{Eureqa} \citep{SchmLips09} resolves four of the ten equations, two of which are different from those found by \textsc{Conjecturing}.
+These results indicate that \textsc{Conjecturing} is well suited for recovering equations of complexity 10 or less within 7,200 seconds.
 Higher-complexity formulas with more invariants require additional time.

 Equations I.6.2 and I.6.2.b in Table \ref{aif} each have a repeated invariant $\sigma$.
 As noted in Section \ref{dalmatiansec}, \textsc{Conjecturing} does not allow repeated invariants and so these equations will not be recoverable as bounds.
 In Section \ref{nguyensec}, we describe ways to address this deficiency and recover equations such as I.6.2 and I.6.2.b.